zyedidia/micro/runtime/help/plugins.md

 ## Default plugins

-There are 7 default plugins that come pre-installed with micro.
-These are
+The following plugins come pre-installed with micro:

 * `autoclose`: automatically closes brackets, quotes, etc...
 * `comment`: provides automatic commenting for a number of languages